Schedule an appointment to meet with the Center for Global and Career Services about your area of interest.Make an Appointment

 B.S., Cornell University

-Josephine Cuda Pierce is completing her doctorate in the Teaching, Curriculum, and Society department of the Boston College, Lynch School of Education and Human Development.
+Josephine Cuda Pierce received her doctorate in the Teaching, Curriculum, and Society department of the Boston College, Lynch School of Education and Human Development.

 Her research mainly focuses on the experiences of autistic adolescents and adults as they relate to cultivating autistic identities.
 Josie is particularly interested in the psychosocial and relational development of autistic individuals across the lifespan, cultivating identity as it relates to disability, and fostering the agency of students who are neurodivergent and/or with disabilities in meaningfully individualized ways.
 As an allistic, non-autistic researcher and educator, she is committed to work that centers the perspectives of the communities she aims to support.